 Fortunately, there is a lot that you can do yourself to get relief from tension headaches.

 Heat or cool the head and neck — Heating or cooling can really help with tension headaches, but you have to be careful which one you choose.
 Ordinarily, spasmed or chronically tight muscles need heat — but in the case of headaches, heat can sometimes contribute to a very uncomfortable flushed or congested feeling that just makes it worse.
 Use your instincts.
 What will work in the case of a headache is whatever feels soothing.
-If cool washcloths feel soothing, use them.
-If steaming washcloths do, use them instead.
+If cool washcloths feel soothing, use that.
+If steaming washcloths sound better to you, use those instead.
 It may vary from one time to the next.
 Sometimes alternating back and forth feels great.
 Experiment with temperature and location.
 Don’t forget to include your neck, face and jaw muscles, which are a very important part of the tension equation with all headaches.
 For lots of ideas about hydrotherapy, see Hydrotherapy.
+For more about choosing between hot and cold, see The Great Ice vs. Heat Confusion Debacle.

 Mobilizing — Most commonly, it is the muscles of the neck and shoulders and jaw that directly cause headache pain.
 To stimulate them back to health, move them rhythmically: gently stretch your jaw open several times in a row, roll your head around in a circle.
 See Mobilize! for more information.

-Bioenergetic breathing exercises — Headaches are often a product of complex mixtures of biomechanical as well as psychological factors, and so breathing exercises tend to be very effective in treating headaches.
-To pursue this treatment option, you should definitely read The Art of Bioenergetic Breathing first.
+Bioenergetic breathing exercises — Headaches are often involve psychological factors, and so vigorous breathing exercises — an easy way of blowing off steam and shifting mental state — tend to be helpful for headaches.
+To pursue this treatment option, you should read The Art of Bioenergetic Breathing first.
 Note that breathing for headaches can be as challenging as it is rewarding: they are likely to feel worse before they get better, but that is part of the process.

 Postural exercise — Postural dysfunction is commonly implicated in tension headaches, particularly the common “head forward” posture.
-Correcting posture is a difficult and uncertain business, however — please see Does Posture Matter? for a variety of suggestions on how to proceed.
+Whether this is actually a problem or not is unclear, and even if it is correcting posture is a difficult and uncertain business, however — please see Does Posture Correction Matter? for a variety of suggestions on how to proceed.
+But beware of the possibility of wasting time with this option.

 Invest in a telephone headset — If you spend more than fifteen minutes per day on the phone, and you get tension headaches, you need to buy a headset for your telephone.
 You may already have a phone that you can plug a headset into, or you may need to buy a new phone that will accept a headset.
 In either case, purchase a headset separately from Radio Shack — they sell sturdy, good quality headsets that will last much longer than the ones usually available from telephone retailers.